Insolvency Law Firms in India - Recovery & Process - MUDSGurgaon

 • The debt should be legally assigned to the debtor and transferred.

-What Happens Once The Insolvency Application is Admitted?
+What Happens Once The Insolvency Application Is Admitted?

 Once the insolvency resolution application is admitted, thereafter it shall be accepted within 14 days, and the corporate insolvency process shall begin from that date.

-Under what Circumstance Can The Adjudicating Authority Reject The Application Of Initiating Corporate Insolvency Resolution Process In Insolvency Cases?
+Under What Circumstance Can The Adjudicating Authority Reject The Application Of Initiating Corporate Insolvency Resolution Process In Insolvency Cases?

 The Adjudicating Authority, that is, NCLT, can reject the application under these circumstances, if: